 Finding reliable breast cancer information on the internet

 If you have been newly diagnosed, you may wish to look online for information to help support you during this time.
 While there is good quality, reliable information on the internet, there is also information that may be unhelpful, inaccurate and scary.

 BCNA’s fact sheet, Beware Dr Google: A guide to reliable breast cancer information on the internet is designed to help you find good quality information on the internet.
 It contains a list of reliable Australian and international websites.
 The fact sheet also discusses what is available on each website, and the electronic version contains links to useful sections.

 Please remember that not all of the information you read will be relevant to you and your specific diagnosis.
 If you have any questions about your diagnosis or about the information you read, please talk to a member of your treatment team.

 - Order your free My Journey Kit.
 It’s full of information for women newly diagnosed with breast cancer.

-- If you are thinking of starting a family or having more children in the future, you might like to read the Fertility section on the Young Women’s page.
+- If you are thinking of starting a family or having more children in the future, you may like to read the fertility section of the Breast cancer in young women page.

 - Read Domini Stuart’s book, You can get through this.
 It’s a helpful resource for staying positive while coping with breast cancer.